Guy Palmer, from Eltham, is this website’s webmaster and occasional author of food and drink articles for this website.

 30 grams (2 tablespoons) juniper berries

 1 strip of citrus peel, either fresh or dried

 Mix all the ingredients together, except any fresh citrus peel, in a clean sterile bottle and leave for 24 hours.

 Taste, add more botanicals if desired, add any fresh citrus peel, and leave for another 24 hours.

 Taste and, if you want a stronger taste, leave for another 24 hours, shaking at least once.

-Use a sieve to filter out the botanicals and leave for another 48 hours.
+Use a sieve to filter out the juniper berries and botanicals and leave for another 48 hours.

 Don’t worry that if the gin is not as clear as commercial gin (that’s why they distil) but, if you feel the need, filter out any remaining sediment.